mparno/fenics-web/source/installation.rst

 dependencies.
 It currently supports officially the following platforms:

-* Debian GNU/Linux 5.0, unstable
+* Debian GNU/Linux testing, unstable
 * Fedora 13
+* Gentoo (and Sabayon) Linux
 * Mac OS X 10.5, 10.6
 * openSUSE 11.3
-* Red Hat Enterprise Linux 5
+* Red Hat Enterprise Linux 6
 * Ubuntu 9.10, 10.04 LTS, 10.10
-* Gentoo (and Sabayon) Linux

 A number of other platforms are supported through user contributions.
 It is easy to extend support to other similar platforms.
 Please let us